Zero-sum squares in $\{-1, 1\}$-matrices with low discrepancy

 In 1996 Erickson \cite{erickson1996introduction} asked for the largest $n$ such that there exists an $n \times n$ binary matrix $M$ with no squares which have constant entries.
-An upper bound was first given by Axenovich and Manske \cite{axenovich2008monochromatic}, before the answer 14 was determined by Bacjer and Eliahou in \cite{bacher2010extremal}.
+An upper bound was first given by Axenovich and Manske \cite{axenovich2008monochromatic} before the answer, 14, was determined by Bacher and Eliahou in \cite{bacher2010extremal}.

-Recently, Ar\'evalo, Montejano and Rold\'an-Pensado \cite{arevalo2020zero} initiated the study of a zero-sum variant of Erickson's problem.
+Recently, Ar\'evalo, Montejano and Rold\'an-Pensado \cite{arevalo2021zero} initiated the study of a zero-sum variant of Erickson's problem.
 Here we wish to avoid \emph{zero-sum squares}, squares with entries that sum to $0$.

-Zero-sum problems have been well-studied since the classic Erd\H{o}s-Ginsburg-Ziv Theorem in 1961 \cite{erdos1961theorem}.
+Zero-sum problems have been well-studied since the Erd\H{o}s-Ginsburg-Ziv Theorem in 1961 \cite{erdos1961theorem}, which says that any set of $2n-1$ integers must contain a set of $n$ integers which sum to $0$ modulo $n$.
 Much of the research has been on zero-sum problems in finite abelian groups (see the survey \cite{gao2006zero} for details), but problems have also been studied in other settings such as on graphs (see e.g. \cite{caro2016ero, caro2019zero, caro2020zero, bialostocki1993zero}).
-Of particular relevance is the result of Balister, Caro, Rousseau and Yuster in \cite{balister2002zero} on submatrices of integer valued matrices where the rows and columns sum to $0 \mod p$, and the result of Caro, Hansberg and Montejano on zero-sum subsequences in bounded sum $\{-1,1\}$-sequences \cite{caro2019zerosum}.
+Of particular relevance is the work of Balister, Caro, Rousseau and Yuster in \cite{balister2002zero} on submatrices of integer valued matrices where the rows and columns sum to $0 \mod p$, and the work of Caro, Hansberg and Montejano on zero-sum subsequences in bounded sum $\{-1,1\}$-sequences \cite{caro2019zerosum}.

-Given an $n \times m$ matrix $M = \left( a_{i,j} \right)$ define the \emph{discrepancy} of $M$ as the sum of the entries, that is
+Given an $n \times m$ matrix $M = \left( a_{i,j} \right)$ define the \emph{discrepancy} of $M$ as the sum of the entries, that is,